ibexa/documentation-developer/docs/guide/request_lifecycle.md

 `DefaultRouter` (`router.default`):
 The `DefaultRouter` tries to match the `semanticPathinfo` against routes, close to [the way pure Symfony does](https://symfony.com/doc/current/routing.html), by extending and using `Symfony\Component\Routing\Router`.
-If a route matches, the controller associated to it has the responsibility to build a `View` or `Response` object.
+If a route matches, the controller associated with it is responsible for building a `View` or `Response` object.

 ### `UrlWildcardRouter`

 `UrlWildcardRouter` (`ezpublish.urlwildcard_router`):
-If [URL Wildcards](url_management/#url-wildcards) have been enabled, then the `URLWildcardRouter` is the next tried router.
+If [URL Wildcards](url_management/#url-wildcards) have been enabled, then the `URLWildcardRouter` is the next router tried.
 If a wildcard matches, the request's `semanticPathinfo` is updated and the router throws a `ResourceNotFoundException` to continue with the `ChainRouter` collection's next entry.

 ### `UrlAliasRouter`